ryanehunter/ryanehunter.github.io/index.md

 ## About Me

-I am a Mathematics Ph.D. student at the University of Kansas.
+I am a mathematics Ph.D. student at the University of Kansas.
 My advisor is <a href="https://witt.ku.edu">Emily Witt</a>.
+I received my bachelors degrees in mathematics and in chemical engineering from the University of Arkansas in Fayetteville.
+In my free time I enjoy cooking, cycling, and playing disc golf.

 ## Research Interests